 She was born on 31 October 2005 to the Prince and Princess of Asturias, now King Felipe and Queen Letizia of Spain at the Ruber International Hospital in Madrid by caesarian section due to the lack of progression in labour.
 The announcement of her birth was sent out through text message to the press, and she left the hospital with her parents on 7 November.
-She is first in the line of succession to follow her father, followed by her younger sister, Infanta Sofía, age 9.
+She is first in the line of succession to follow her father, followed by her younger sister, Infanta Sofía, age 10.
 She is only heir presumptive, due to Spanish succession laws, instead of the heir apparent.
 This means if Felipe and Letizia were to have a son, he would be first in line and claim the title Prince of Asturias.
 Leonor would then revert back to being referred to as Infanta Leonor.
-At the moment, the 10-year-old princess is the youngest heir to a throne in Europe.
+At the moment, the 12-year-old Princess is the youngest heir to a throne in Europe.

 Leonor, whose full name is Leonor de Todos los Santos de Borbón y Ortiz, was christened on 14 January 2006 at Zarzuela Palace in Madrid.
 Her godparents were King Juan Carlos and Queen Sofía, her paternal grandparents.
 In keeping with tradition, water from the River Jordan was used in the christening.

 The daycare of the Spanish Royal Guard is where Leonor first began her schooling during her preschool years.
-On 15 September 2008, she began elementary school at the same school her father attended at Santa María de los Rosales School in Aravaca, Spain, where her younger sister Sofía also attends.
+On 15 September 2008, she started elementary school at the same school her father attended at Santa María de los Rosales School in Aravaca, Spain, where her younger sister Sofía also attends.

-Besides the title of Princess of Asturias, she also holds: The Princess of Girona, The Princess of Viana, Duchess of Montblanc, Countess of Cervera and Lady of Balaguer.
+Besides the title of Princess of Asturias, she also holds The Princess of Girona, The Princess of Viana, Duchess of Montblanc, Countess of Cervera and Lady of Balaguer.
 Her father awarded her the honour of being a member of the Order of the Golden Fleece for her 10th birthday.
 She was also awarded her own personal standard and guidon, which was approved by the Council of Ministers.
 If, as expected, Leonor ascends the throne, she will be Spain’s first queen regnant since Isabella II was monarch from 1833 to 1868.